shirok/WiLiKi/README.md

 ## Prerequisites

 You need Gauche installed on your machine.
-See (`package.scm`)[package.scm] for the required minimum version.
+See [`package.scm`](package.scm) for the required minimum version.

 WiLiKi is supposed to run as a CGI script, so you need a web server setup that can run CGI scripts.

-Alternatively, you can install (Gauche-makiki)[https://github.com/shirok/Gauche-makiki] webserver to run WiLiKi stand-alone.
+Alternatively, you can install [Gauche-makiki](https://github.com/shirok/Gauche-makiki) webserver to run WiLiKi stand-alone.

 ## Installation